oasis-tcs/openc2-oc2ls/oc2ls.md

 - **NSID**: acmesw

 - **Language-defined type**: Device
-- **Profile-defined type**: acmesw:Device
+- **Profile-defined type**: acmesw/Device

 The list of Actions in [Section 3.3.1.1](#3311-action) SHALL NOT be extended.

 Targets, defined in [Section 3.3.1.2](#3312-target), MAY be extended.
-Extended Target type names MUST be prefixed with a namespace identifier followed by a colon (":").
+Extended Target type names MUST be prefixed with a namespace identifier followed by a slash ("/").
 Extended target properties appear beneath (nested within) a profile property name.

 **Example:** The Stateless Packet Filtering Profile supports both common and profile-specific targets: